LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Paramètres

-`_Cont` Le conteneur auquel les nouveaux éléments doivent être ajoutés.
+*_Cont* le conteneur auquel les nouveaux éléments doivent être ajoutés.

-`_Where` Itérateur de localiser le point d’insertion.
+*_WHERE* itérateur localisant le point d’insertion.

 ### <a name="remarks"></a>Notes